-Active Metal Brazing is when a metal like titanium is added to the braze alloy, which chemically reacts with the surface of the parent ceramic, allowing the braze alloy to wet directly onto the surface.
-It eliminates process steps, allowing one to braze directly to raw ceramics without having to metalize/plate the surface prior to brazing; the result is time and costs savings.
+Active Metal Brazing is when a metal like titanium is added to the braze alloy, which chemically reacts with the surface of the parent ceramic, allowing the braze alloy to wet directly onto the surface in a vacuum.
+It eliminates process steps when brazing ceramics to metal, allowing one to braze directly to raw ceramics without having to metalize/plate the surface prior to brazing; the result is time and costs savings.

-Instead of using a protective and deoxidizing inert gas such as the common hydrogen brazing process, it is fluxless and is performed at high temperatures and in a high vacuum atmosphere with pressures typically in the x 10-5 range.
-Vacuum brazing also deoxidizes the metals being brazed, but more importantly eliminates undesirable reactions that would have occurred in hydrogen brazing and helps to vaporize or remove high vapor pressure materials that are seen as contaminants in high vacuum applications.
+Vacuum brazing is used because it deoxidizes the metals being brazed, but more importantly, eliminates undesirable reactions that would have occurred in hydrogen brazing and helps to vaporize or remove high vapor pressure materials that are seen as contaminants.

 Active metal alloys typically include titanium or aluminum, which when correctly heated, form bonds with virtually any ceramic-like material.
 These alloys contain an “active” element (typically titanium) which chemically reacts with the surface of the parent ceramic, allowing the braze alloy to wet directly onto the surface.
 The titanium’s ability to react chemically with oxides, forming a reaction layer of metal-oxides, in effect creates a metalized layer that is wettable by the other constituents of the active-metal alloy.
 Hence, active metal brazing is a common method to braze ceramic to metal.